 To kick this series off, Talent Acquisition Manager Sarah Berlin met with our amazing, wonderful and eminent CTO Michael Fagré!

-To really get to know him I asked him a few questions about his previous experience and his management philosophy.
-We also dug into his current position as CTO here at Paligo but I could of course not leave our meeting without asking him a few, very vital, personal questions..
+To really get to know him, I asked him a few questions about his previous experience and his management philosophy.
+We also dug into his current position as CTO here at Paligo, but of course, I couldn’t leave our meeting without asking him a few, very vital, personal questions.

-Michael has since a very young age been interested in all things technology.
-He got his first computer at 8 years old and immediately started to play around with basic programming, and with a big creative interest and with an interest in the way things actually work he quickly found his life's passion!
-Even whilst studying electronic engineering he was always developing his skill in coding and programming (during this day and age, electronic engineering was as close as you got to a computer science degree(!)).
+Since a very young age, Michael has been interested in all things technology.
+He got his first computer at 8 years old and immediately started to play around with basic programming.
+And with a big creative interest along with an interest in the way things work, he quickly found his life's passion!
+Even while studying electronic engineering, he was always developing his skill in coding and programming (during this day and age, electronic engineering was as close as you got to a computer science degree(!)).

-He then took a turn and worked for a while within Sales and technical support before he made up his mind that he’d very much like to have his passion as his full time job.
+He then took a turn and worked for a while within Sales and technical support before he made up his mind that he’d very much like to make his passion his full-time job.

-Before Michael started his journey at Paligo he had been working in a variety of positions, all of course, within his favorite area - programming and coding.
-He has been working at multiple companies where he has developed and grown his team, leading them from start-ups and then to transform them into big corporate organizations.
+Before Michael started his journey at Paligo, he had been working in a variety of positions, all of course, within his favorite area - programming and coding.
+He has been working at multiple companies where he has developed and grown his team, leading them from start-ups and then transforming them into big corporate organizations.

-By now I was more curious about his choice to move companies, so I asked him what it was that made him join Paligo.
+By now I was more curious about his choice to move companies, so I asked him:

 “The position as CTO has many layers, high and low.
-But I am ultimately responsible for Paligos RND and development (which is where my passion lies), which is basically all Paligos technical needs.
+But I am ultimately responsible for Paligo’s research and development (where my passion lies), which is basically all Paligos technical needs.

-I’m managing several teams in my department and we have colleagues all around the world, from Sweden and Cyprus to Canada.
-We are a truly international team but we also strive to be working together as closely as we can to really become a tight knitted team, which is vital for us because of all cross-functional departments within the company.
+I’m managing several teams in my department and we have colleagues all around the world, from Sweden to Cyprus to Canada and beyond.
+We are a truly international team, but we also strive to work together as closely as we can to really become a tight-knit team, which is vital for us because of all the cross-functional departments within the company.
 We’d like to offer office space to make our cross-functionality easier and more fun!”

-This made me interested in learning more about his teams, what long term goal does he have for them, how do they develop their skill set and what management philosophy does Michael live by?
+This made me interested in learning more about his teams, what long-term goals he has for them, how they develop their skill set and what management philosophy he lives by?

 “I, of course, have a big responsibility towards the company itself with various deliverables.
 But my personal goal for my department is that every person shall feel as though they are a vital part of something bigger than themselves, like a player in the best football team in the world, Liverpool.
 That they feel pride in their work and joy in what they do and that everyone can feel free to be themselves!

-Now that I’d gotten to know Michael a bit better I asked him about Paligo, what is the best part of working there and what are the company's biggest strengths in his opinion?
+Now that I’d gotten to know Michael a bit better, I asked him about Paligo.
+What is the best part of working here and what are the company's biggest strengths, in his opinion?

 “Oh that's a tough question (which I obviously knew it would be), but I really like working with other highly driven people.
 I also love the part of my job where I get to see other people grow within their area of expertise and to help them get the opportunity to grow further!

-By now me and Michael were at the end of our session but I manage to ask him 3 quick questions to get to know him just a little bit more:
+By now, Michael and I were at the end of our session, but I managed to ask him 3 quick questions to get to know him just a little bit more:

-What is you go to feelgood song: “Oh boy” by Peps Persson.
+- What is your go-to feelgood song?: “Oh boy” by Peps Persson.
 Always makes me smile!